rajat-mehra05/webiste-highlight-saver/README.md

 3. **Search**: Use the search bar to filter highlights by text, domain, or title
 4. **Click to Visit**: Click any highlight to open the original webpage

+### Navigating to Highlights

+- **Direct Navigation**: Click any highlight in the popup to navigate to the original page
+- **URL Fragments**: The extension automatically scrolls to and highlights saved text when navigating via URL
+- **Visual Feedback**: Temporary highlighting shows where the text is located on the page

 ### Managing Highlights

 - **Delete**: Click the "Delete" button on any highlight to remove it